coder-backend/OCR-and-language-translation/App Development/ocrLanProject/README.md

-# app_dev

-A new Flutter project.

-## This section is for android application of our project
+# Android Application for Optical Character Recognition and Language Translation

 We are building this Android App so that peoples can use our project in day to day basis.